algorandfoundation/algokit-cli/README.md

 Some useful commands for updating or removing AlgoKit in the future.

-- To update AlgoKit: `pipx upgrade algokit`
+- To update AlgoKit: `winget upgrade AlgoKit`
-- To remove AlgoKit: `pipx uninstall algokit`
+- To remove AlgoKit: `winget uninstall AlgoKit`

 ## Install AlgoKit on Mac

-> **Note**
-> This method will install Python 3.10 as a dependency via Homebrew.
-If you already have python installed, you may prefer to use `pipx install algokit` as explained [here](#install-algokit-with-pipx-on-any-os).

 1. Ensure prerequisites are installed